Thalaivi: Kangana Ranaut's Splitting Image As A Young Jayalalithaa Will Leave You Impressed

 AL Vijay, who is helming the multi-lingual (Hindi, Tamil & Telugu) was quoted as saying, "The film depicts the early years and struggle she faced both as an actor and as a politician."

 The film will be an unvarnished depiction of Late Jayalalitha's life.
 He further added, " Her life was a mix of glamour, love, heartbreak, struggle and success.
-Our focus is to make it as real as possible, without trying to glorify her, but show the human side of the person she was.
+Our focus is to make it as real as possible, without trying to glorify her, but show the human side of the person she was."

 The filmmaker further revealed that Kangana has brought a fierce quality to her muse who was a firebrand, "Kangana's dedication towards playing the character shows in the fact that she gained weight to stay true to the stage of her life that she is portraying.
 Her attention to details , her make up and costumes will make it a visual treat for the audience, they will feel like they are watching Jayalalitha herself on screen," he was quoted as saying.